Brain Gain: A Person Can Instantly Blossom into a Savant--and No One Knows Why

 Some people suddenly become accomplished artists or musicians with no previous interest or training.
 Is it possible innate genius lies dormant within everyone?

-Darold A. Treffert, a psychiatrist, met his first savant in 1962 and continues research on savant syndrome at the Treffert Center in Fond du Lac, Wis.
-He was a consultant for the 1988 movie Rain Man and maintains a Web page at www.savantsyndrome.com, hosted by the Wisconsin Medical Society.
+Darold A. Treffert was a psychiatrist.
+He met his first savant in 1962 and conducted research on savant syndrome at the Treffert Center in Fond du Lac, Wis.
+He was a consultant for the 1988 movie Rain Man and maintained a web page at www.savantsyndrome.com, hosted by the Wisconsin Medical Society.

 Some people suddenly become accomplished artists or musicians with no previous interest or training.
 Is it possible innate genius lies dormant within everyone?